 Road construction in the FMU requires extra precaution to achieve the environmental best practice.
 The basic necessity in the forest road construction is to avoid steep and fragile areas, to provide proper drainage system, especially for safe discharge of run-off water during monsoon, with enough culverts and cross drains, to have an efficiently drained compacted road surface.
-In this plan period, NRDCL will construct forest road of 10 km at Holela and Chhepji block.
+In this plan period, no road construction has been proposed.
+The NRDCL will used the existing forest roads with adequate maintenance.